MicrosoftDocs/entra-docs/docs/id-governance/scenarios/deploy-sap-netweaver.md

 For a web service to be discovered, it must be exposed in SAP ECC 7.51.
 This article describes the process of exposing the web service from SAP ECC 7\.51 workbench.

-Login to SAP ECC 7 and enter the ABAP workbench using Transaction Code SE80.
-This will open the Object Navigator screen, where you maintain different SAP application components like packages, viewing function groups, BSP programs, etc.
+Log in to SAP ECC 7 and enter the ABAP workbench using Transaction Code SE80.
+This opens the Object Navigator screen, where you maintain different SAP application components like packages, viewing function groups, BSP programs, etc.

-To create a web service that can be utilized by Web Service Configuration Tool, you must first create a package so that all the objects can easily navigate through different systems.
+To create a web service utilized by Web Service Configuration Tool, you must first create a package so that all the objects can easily navigate through different systems.

  1. From the dropdown, select Package, give the new package a name and press enter.
 The following screen appears if the object is not available in the system.
 Click Yes to proceed with the package creation.
  :::image type="content" source="media/deploy-sap-netweaver/sap-7.png" alt-text="Screenshot of create pack." lightbox="media/deploy-sap-netweaver/sap-7.png":::

  2. Provide the required details with the Create Package screen and click the Create button.
 You can choose to specify the Application Component.
-This would restrict the scope of object created only to the application (SAP module, for ex: ABAP, MM, PS, LW, etc.) specified.
-Note: It is recommended that you do not specify the application component which makes the object global.
+This action restricts the scope of object created only to the application (SAP module, for ex: ABAP, MM, PS, LW, etc.) specified.
+Note: It's recommended that you don't specify the application component that makes the object global.
  :::image type="content" source="media/deploy-sap-netweaver/sap-8.png" alt-text="Screenshot of package creation." lightbox="media/deploy-sap-netweaver/sap-8.png":::

  3. The system prompts for a transport request.
 Click the button next to Request to generate a new transport request.